How Do I Establish A Consistent Daily Routine For My Puppy?

 5.1.
 Determining the Appropriate Exercise Level for Your Puppy

-Different breeds have varying exercise requirements, and it's important to tailor your puppy's exercise routine accordingly.
+Different breeds have varying exercise requirements, and it's important to tailor your puppy's accordingly.
 Consult with your veterinarian to determine the ideal exercise duration and intensity for your puppy's age and breed.
 Puppies should engage in both controlled exercise, such as walks, and free play to allow them to explore and expend energy.

 5.2.
 Incorporating Regular Playtime into the Daily Routine